Is Coquitlam a good place to live? Check these statistics first.

 The level of investment in Coquitlam indicates the city's capability to create more jobs for its citizens.
 According to the British Columbia Economic Development Association (BCEDA), overall investment in public projects plus a significant investment in the private sector amounts to an average of $445M per year in building permit values for the past five years.

 In terms of business statistics, there are over 7,000 licensed businesses that operate in Coquitlam.
-And since the pandemic,65% of transactions were done online.
+And since the pandemic,65% of transactions have been done online.

 Whether you're a business owner or someone who looks forward to better opportunities as you build your Coquitlam home, these figures are definitely something you can look forward to.